omar-diaa-48/wouldyourather/README.md

+# My Instructions

+To use the project you need to install the packages using `npm install` then `npm start`

+At the beginning, you will be prompted to login using any of the users in the select list, because by default the authed user is set to null, afterwards you can `navigate all through the app, change user, and logout`

+The project holds 6 folders:

+    actions => that contains all the required actions and action creators (questions,users,authedUser)

+    components => that contains 12 components covering all the required functionality App Component
+                Nav - all the navigation links and authed user view Home - user's home page that has all the answered and the unanswered questions of authed user Leaderboard - has all the users and their contributions so far Login - whenever the authed user is not defined or the user choose to log out Question - small over view of the question QuestionCard - full over view of the question and decides whether to view an answered or un answered view Answered - answered view of QuestionCard
+                UnAnswered - un answered view of QuestionCard UserProfile - shows all the users contributions so far NewQuestion - a page to submit a new question

+    middleware => has the logger and the thunk middlewars and exports the applyMiddleWare

+    redeucers => has all the required reducers to process all the actions created

+    utils => has the _DATA file

+    visual => has the logo that is found on the login page
 # Would You Rather Project

 This is the starter code for the final assessment project for Udacity's React & Redux course.